imrushi/imrushi.github.io/content/notes/go.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

 In the above example, the `divideAndRemainder` function takes two integer parameters, `dividend` and `divisor`.
 It calculates the quotient and remainder of the division operation and returns both values as tuple (or pair) of integers.
-In Go, you specifiy the return types in parentheses immediately after the function signature.
+In Go, you specify the return types in parentheses immediately after the function signature.
 In below declaration `(int, int)` is returning pair of integers in function return value.

 `func divideAndRemainder(dividend, divisor int) (int, int) {}`